slicknode/stylemapper/README.md

 # Slicknode Stylemapper

-Easily create styled and strictly typed React components and simplify your component code.
+Easily create styled, strictly typed React components and simplify your component code.

-Stylemapper is a small, zero-dependency utility that provides an easy and flexible way to **add CSS classes to React components**.
-Writing logic for dynamically changing CSS classes based on props or state becomes unnecessary.
-It makes your component code simpler and the management and maintenance of your style and design system seamless:
+Stylemapper is a small, flexible and zero-dependency utility to **add CSS classes to React components**.
+It eliminates the boilerplate you usually need for changing styles based on state, define typescript definitions, etc. This simplifies the creation and maintenance of your style and design system:

 - Get **strictly typed components** without writing Typescript prop type definitions (Stylemapper infers types automatically)
-- Have a **single source of truth for your styles** instead of spreading classnames all over your React components
 - Automatically create **variant props** without complicating your component code (success/error, large/medium etc.)
 - **Add styles to 3rd party libraries** without manually creating wrapper components, type definitions, etc.
+- Have a **single source of truth for your styles** instead of spreading classnames all over your React components

 Works especially great with utility based CSS frameworks like [Tailwind CSS](https://tailwindcss.com/).